 More and more consumers are reading reviews before making a decision.

 We already know that for any type of business, reviews matter as they represent the opinion of your customers about your brand.
 And the majority of people using Google Maps to search for a local business especially those they have not tried before will rely on reviews to make an informed decision.
 And Google knows this, that’s why they allow users to filter businesses based on rating.
-So a bad review will not only affect your ranking but it can also make or break your business.
+So a bad review will not only affect how you’re perceived in the industry but also have an impact on your ranking.
+CTR metrics are crucial for local SEO, so it’s important to start measuring them with any potential customers or new clients that may come into play!

 With the huge impact of reviews on decision-making, your Google Maps marketing strategy should include monitoring your reviews proactively.
 Being proactive means responding to your reviews in a timely manner.
 If there’s any negative review, address the concern immediately and write in a tone that best represents your brand’s personality.
 More often, if you address the concern, even an unhappy customer can turn out to be one of your loyal clients.